 A main area of focus for Laura McKinzie, FNP, is treating skin cancers.
 This typically starts with an annual skin check and subsequent biopsies, if needed.
-She is able to treat certain skin cancers in the office through the Modified Mohs procedure.
+She is able to treat certain skin cancers in the office through the skin cancer excision with real time margin evaluation.
 Learn more about the different types of skin cancer below.

 Basal Cell Carcinoma (BCC)

 This is the most common type of skin cancer.
 It develops over years of sun exposure or tanning bed usage.
 This is the slowest growing form of skin cancer so though it is still important to get it taken care of in a timely manner, it is not as urgent as some of the others.